 Bunch is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Bunch, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Being a small town, Bunch does not have a public transit system used by locals to get to and from work.
+Bunch is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Bunch in 2022 was $24,302, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
 This equates to an annual income of $97,208 for a family of four.
 However, Bunch contains both very wealthy and poor people as well.
 Bunch also has one of the higher rates of people living in poverty in the nation, with 34.88% of its population below the federal poverty line.